 In the book: After Ron starts going out with Lavender, Hermione invites Cormac McLaggen to Slughorn’s party, specifically because he is the one who would bother Ron the most.

-In the movie: Somehow the movie makers managed to play down her actions while making them worse at the same time.
-They rush over Hermione’s motivations in top speed, but at the same time they add a line in which Hermione says that going with Harry would have been even better.
+In the movie: Somehow the movie manages to play down her actions while making them worse at the same time.
+It rushes over Hermione’s motivations in top speed, but at the same time they add a line in which Hermione says that going with Harry would have been even better.

 Why I like the scene: Because for once Hermione is not morally superior but acts very vindictive.
 But not too vindictive.
 The additional line in the movie bothers me because I don’t think that Hermione would sink so low to use Harry of all people to make Ron jealous.
 But using a guy who is very unlikable to begin with?
 She has no problem with that.